stcan/meanwell-can-control/examples/README.md

 New feature : Control the max and min values for charge/discharge voltages and currents using the file: examples/charge_control.conf

+Please rename example_charge_control.py to charge_control.py to get it working with the check_process.sh

 Do not use without adaptation to local conditions and under supervision!

 # check_process.sh